 Within three minutes of our arrival at the quiet and unattended Medieval gates of Tiny World, a couple in a minivan screech to a stop.
 They've run over a cat in the curving stretch of road that passes within a few feet of this attraction.

 "Was that your cat?" they ask, distraught.
 No, we answer, but there are lots of cats here.
 It probably belonged to the owner.
 They knock on the door of the big house, apologize to an old man, and leave.

 The man is Ernest Helm, builder of Tiny World.
 "It's okay," he tells us.
 "They should know better'n to run out into the road."
 Ernest picks the dead one up by its tail, carries it to the barn, slings it inside, and closes the door.
 "Nothing you can do."

-Ernest, an 82-year old man in a red-checked shirt, actually cares a lot about his cats.
+Ernest, a man in his eighties wearing a red-checked shirt, actually cares a lot about his cats.
 He's built Tiny World -- a small city -- and, for all intents and purposes, the cats own the place.

 Tiny World (a name coined by a grandson) is one of those quirky backyard retiree endeavors, and Ernest has been at it since the late 1980s, when he built his first structure, "the cat house."
 It was not a miniature brothel but a small-scale Victorian home that the cats could live in, with a carpeted staircase suitable for scratching.